-Magnetism results from the tension between two opposing poles.
-For Debus, conducting is something more collaborative: An alternating dialogue between conductor and orchestra.
-“As a conductor, I have the first move.
-I need a clear idea of how I want the music to sound and how to communicate my idea,” he explains.
-“At the same time, I need to listen to the sound which this group of highly qualified musicians is offering; accept it; and try to integrate it with my conception.”
+But unlike magnetism, music for Debus does not arise from the tension between opposing poles.
+Instead, it emerges from the reciprocal dialogue between conductor and orchestra.
+“As a conductor, I must take the lead with a conception of the music.
+I need to have a clear idea of how I want it to be played and how I want to communicate it,” he explains.
+“At the same time, I must listen to what this group of highly skilled musicians offers, accept it, and try to incorporate it.”

-Debus learned his craft at the Frankfurt Opera, where he took a post as a repetiteur in 1998 after finishing his conducting studies in Hamburg.
-Later promoted to Kapellmeister, he internalized a broad repertoire that came to encompass everything from Mozart and Verdi to Thomas Adès.
-“I was lucky to be able to continually grow at such an innovate company for nearly ten years,” he says.
-He also met the composer Hans Werner Henze during his time in Frankfurt; the two remained close friends until Henze's death.
+Debus learned his craft at the Frankfurt Opera, where he began working as a répétiteur in 1998 after completing his conducting studies in Hamburg.
+As a Kapellmeister, he developed a repertoire ranging from Mozart to Verdi and Adès.
+“It was fortunate to be able to continuously grow at such an innovative institution for almost ten years,” he reflects.
+It was during his time in Frankfurt that he also met Hans Werner Henze, with whom he maintained a close friendship until Henze's passing.

-Debus has been music director of the Canadian Opera Company in Toronto since 2009.
-The diversity and openness of the city appeal to him.
-Debus is also stimulated artistically by the house’s curiosity and willingness to take risks, qualities which have allowed him to expand his repertoire still further.
-Under his leadership, the international reputation and visibility of the company—the largest Canadian opera house—have grown continuously.
-Debus has increasingly dedicated himself to teaching: He is the director of North America's only orchestral academy specialized in opera, in Toronto, and regularly conducts concerts with students of the Royal Conservatory Orchestra.
+Debus has been the music director of the Canadian Opera Company in Toronto since 2009.
+He is attracted to the city's diversity and openness, and finds artistic stimulation in the company's curiosity and willingness to take risks, which has allowed him to further expand his repertoire.
+Under his leadership, the Canadian Opera Company, the largest opera house in Canada, has continuously grown in international reputation and visibility.
+In addition to his conducting commitments, Debus has increasingly devoted himself to teaching.
+He serves as the director of North America's only orchestral academy specialized in opera in Toronto and regularly conducts concerts with students of the Royal Conservatory Orchestra.
 He also gives masterclasses at the Aspen Music Festival in Colorado.

-Debus sees himself as a universalist, equally at home in Monteverdi, the Viennese School, Janáček, and the 20th-century repertoire.
-Another important aspect of his work is his collaborations with prestigious new-music ensembles such as Klangforum Wien, Ensemble intercontemporain, Ensemble Modern, and Musikfabrik.
-“I wouldn't give up any of this musical variety,” Debus says.
-“If the boundaries of my language are the boundaries of my world, then every new piece is a passage to somewhere new.
-The works give us the chance to enter new dimensions, ones less limited than what we encounter in our daily lives.”
+Born in 1974, Debus considers himself a generalist.
+He feels equally at home with Monteverdi and the Viennese classical period as he does with Janáček and 20th-century music.
+Contemporary music and collaborations with renowned new music ensembles such as Ensemble intercontemporain, Ensemble Modern, Klangforum Wien, and Musikfabrik form an important continuum in his work.
+“I wouldn't want to miss out on any of this musical diversity,” says Debus.
+“If the boundaries of my language are the boundaries of my world, then every piece of music is a gateway to a new (sound) world.
+It provides us with the opportunity to venture into dimensions that are less limited than what we experience in our daily lives.”

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorized by artist management.